neuralcodinglab/MonkeySee/README.md

 ### Reconstructions (SB)
 The model is trained with 15 input channels where each channel receives data from one electrode.
+The reconstructions (R) with their corresponding targets (T) of the entire test dataset are shown in the following figure:
 <img src="Figures/recons_spatial.png" alt="reconstructions temporal based" width="700"/>